jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 Building MS-DOS 2.x Source Code
 -------------------------------

-For the machine below, we built a 10Mb hard disk image with all the MS-DOS 2.x sources:
+For the machine below, a 10Mb hard disk image was created with all the MS-DOS 2.x sources:

     diskdump --dir=src --format=json --output=MSDOS2X-SRC.json --label=MSDOS2X --size=10000 --normalize --overwrite

-We started with the source files from the CHM release, which had preserved the original file times:
+The source files were copied from the CHM release, which had preserved the original file times:

       11648 Aug 18 14:26:36 1983 ALLOC.ASM
        6784 Jan 27 14:31:32 1983 ANSI.TXT